The strain gap in a system of weakly and strongly interacting two-level systems: Analytical theory

 \section{Analytical theory}

-The two-TLS model assumes a bi-modality of the interaction of TLSs with the phonon field.
-This form of the interaction, which, for the disordered lattices, is rigorously derived\cite{SS09} and numerically validated\cite{GS11,CBS13}, leads to acoustic mediated interaction between tunneling TLSs in disordered systems that is described by the Hamiltonian\cite{SS08,SS09}
+The two-TLS model assumes a bi-modality of the interaction of TLSs with the mediating field.
+We refer below to two types of structural TLSs having weak and strong interactions with the phonon field, but a complete analogy exists with nuclear and electronic spins interacting with the electromagnetic vacuum.
+This form of the bimodal interaction, which, for the disordered lattices, is rigorously derived\cite{SS09} (see also Refs. \cite{GS11,CBS13}), leads to acoustic phonon mediated interaction between tunneling TLSs in disordered systems that is described by the Hamiltonian\cite{SS08,SS09}

 where